View Categories

 WHAT KIND OF MILK SHOULD I USE?

 We recommend organic dairy milk for the very best kefir.
-Cow and goats milk works best.
+Cow and goat milk work best.
 Using whole milk will produce a thick, creamy kefir.
-Semi skimmed and skimmed milk still produce kefir, but the consistency is much thinner.
+Semi-skimmed and skimmed milk still produce kefir, but the consistency is much thinner.
 Experiment with different kinds of milk to find what you enjoy the most.
 You can also use raw milk to produce kefir.
 Using raw milk can carry some risks, so we recommend you do some research on raw milk before making kefir from it.
-You can read more about using raw milk here.

-Although some people have had some success with non-dairy milk alternatives such as rice or coconut milk, milk kefir grains do not thrive in non animal based milks (see below on using coconut milk).
+Although some people have had success with non-dairy milk alternatives such as rice or coconut milk, milk kefir grains do not thrive in non-animal-based milks (see below on using coconut milk).
 If you have problems with dairy, we suggest you try water kefir grains as a dairy-free alternative.

 DO I HAVE TO USE ORGANIC MILK?